constgen/neutrino-preset-koa/README.md

 `PORT` environment variable will always have a priority over any configuration.

+### Host

+By default the server start on default IPv6/IPv4 host which exposes it to local network.
+There is no way to configure a server host from the [preset options](#preset-options).
+But you still can use `HOST` environment variable to define your custom host.

 ### Node

 You can change the minimum NodeJS version to be supported by your application.
 Babel compiler will consider this and output a code with the necessary syntax.
 You can do this changing `node` property in the [preset options](#Preset-options).
 For example: